BraneShop/BraneShop.github.io/src/posts/Braneshop-A-Living-Business-Part-2.md

 workshop, the current group of people we’re working with, the current projects, the current activity.

-We aim to have a present-mindset over a growth-mindset, as such, when we think about the future we aspire to work on projects we enjoy with people we enjoy spending time with.
+We aim to have a present-mindset over a grow-the-business-mindset, as such, when we think about the future we aspire to work on projects we enjoy with people we enjoy spending time with.
 This is a shift from the business status-quo of outlining growth in terms of the people employed or the revenue earned.

 We focus our efforts on doing business without compromising our value of the present moment &mdash; No short term compromises for long term gain.